noisepy/NoisePy/tutorials/tutorial_cli.md

 # CLI Tutorial

 NoisePy provides a CLI (command line interface) for running processing jobs.
-This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the [get_started.ipynb](get_started.ipynb) Jupyter Notebook.

-NOTE: The [config.yml](./config.yml) file contains the parameters being used throughout the tutorial.
+This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the [get_started.ipynb](./get_started.ipynb) Jupyter Notebook.
+The [config.yml](./config.yml) file contains all parameters and their default value used throughout the tutorial.

 ## Step 0: download data